 MATE 3172: PRE-CALCULUS II, three (3) credits, three (3) contact hours per week.
 Prerequisite: MATE 3171.
-Exponential functions, logarithmic functions, systems of equations, matrices, determinants, sequences and series.
+Includes: Exponential and logarithmic functions; trigonometric functions and their inverses; mathematical induction; arithmetic and geometric progressions and series; and vectors.

 MATE 4055: UNDERGRADUATE RESEARCH, two (2) credits, three (3) contact hours per week.
 Pre-requisite: Requires the consent of the course instructor or program coordinator.
-The course consists of research topics assigned by the professors in the fields of mathematics or computers science.
-The research done in this course will usually be part of a larger project.
-The student's work will be graded according to the quantity of the work performed and the originality of their contribution.
+The course consists of a research topic assigned by the professors in the fields of mathematics or computers science.
+Usually, the research topic will be part of a larger project and the student's work will be evaluated according to the quantity an originality of their contribution.

 MECU 3031: QUANTITATIVE METHODS FOR BUSINESS ADMINISTRATION I, three (3) credits, four (4) contact hours per week.
-Pre-requisite: MATE 0008 or a score of 595 higher on the Mathematics Achievement section of the CEEB exam or a score 4 or 5 on the Advanced Placement Test for Mathematics (Precalculus).
-A precalculus course for the study of functions and graphs, in particular linear, quadratic, rational, irrational, piecewise, exponential and logarithmic functions.
+Pre-requisite: MATE 0008 or a score of 595 higher on the

+Mathematics Achievement section of the CEEB exam or a score 4 or 5 on the Advanced Placement Test for Mathematics (Precalculus).
+A pre-calculus course for the study of functions and graphs, in particular linear, quadratic, rational, irrational, piece-wise, exponential and logarithmic functions.
 Matrix algebra and the solution of systems of linear equations by the reduction method.
 Emphasis on the use of these concepts in the solution of business applications such as: linear tendency, linear depreciation, rate of change, optimization (revenue, cost) and mathematics of finance.

 MECU 3032: QUANTITATIVE METHODS FOR BUSINESS ADMINISTRATION I, three (3) credits, three (3) contact hours per week.
 Pre-requisite: MECU 3031.
-An introductory one variable differential calculus course for students of business administration.
-Limits, continuity and the derivative of a function.
+An introductory one variable differential calculus course for student of business administration.
+Limits, continuity and the derivate of a function.
 Rules of differentiation.
 Curse sketching.
 Emphasis in the business applications of continuous interest, marginal analysis and optimization of functions.
 Brief introduction to integral calculus.